datamintsGmbH/datamints_locallang_builder/Documentation/Configuration/Index.rst

 --------------------------------------  -------------  --------------------------------------------------------------------------------------  -------------------------------------
 deepl.active                            int            Flag, if this provider is active.
 Keep in mind to select not more than one provider     0
 --------------------------------------  -------------  --------------------------------------------------------------------------------------  -------------------------------------
 google.url                               string         there should be no need to modify this value.
-It's the api-host for Google             https://google.com
+It's the api-host for Google             https://www.googleapis.com/language/translate
 --------------------------------------  -------------  --------------------------------------------------------------------------------------  -------------------------------------
-google.version                           string         Not in use by google
+google.version                           string         API-Version number for azure                                                           v2
 --------------------------------------  -------------  --------------------------------------------------------------------------------------  -------------------------------------
 google.key                               string         Your API-Key for google                                                                  <empty>
 --------------------------------------  -------------  --------------------------------------------------------------------------------------  -------------------------------------